-Oil-retention enemas, an old-school remedy I've dubbed DOUBLE M.O.P., work like this: Before bed, the child receives an olive-oil or mineral-oil enema.
-Overnight, the oil lubricates the hard, crusty stool, which is washed out in the a.m. with a stimulant enema.
-See pages 91-92 for details.
+Oil-retention enemas, an old-school remedy supported by recent research, work like this: Before bed, the child receives an olive-oil or mineral-oil enema.
+Overnight, the oil lubricates the hard, crusty stool, which is washed out in the a.m. with a large-volume enema.
+See the Double M.O.P. section on pages 84-85.